 Somewhere along the way, I learned that the Nike Air website I had admired for all those years was created by an agency in Brooklyn called Big Spaceship.
 I tracked down and pored over a few of their case studies and attended events and talks from several of their employees.
 I became a big fan.

 Eventually, I got a job at Big Spaceship, and many of the people who worked on that Nike Air site became mentors, colleagues, and friends.
 I went there to learn how to make sites like Nike Air, and honestly, I struggled.
 I remember trying to make a site for GE my Nike Air; it wasn’t.
 I tried to do it on some projects for Wrigley; it didn’t work.
 In fact, my boss Mike called me into his office one day to talk to me about my sub-par performance.
 He didn’t mince words that my work wasn’t up to snuff.
-But he also gave me these words of encouragement: “While do we want you to learn how we’ve done things, we hired you so that you could bring what you do really well to the table.”
+But he also gave me these words of encouragement: “While we do want you to learn how we’ve done things, we hired you so that you could bring what you do really well to the table.”

 That guidance changed my outlook again.
 Instead of trying to design everything with visual effects and particle systems and motion graphics, I approached my next project—designing the Star Wars website—with what I did well: bold typography, tight grid systems, and solid platform design.
 I knocked this one out of the park.
 Building momentum, I carried it forward on my next big project: overhauling Crayola’s entire digital ecosystem.
 These were some of my first big efforts in learning and architecting design systems, even though I wasn’t thinking of them as such at the time.